Jordan231111/Chinese1/ReadMe.md

 3. People celebrate Chinese New Year and welcome the new year.

+4. Everyone will say “Happy New Year”.

-4. Everyone hopes for good luck.
+5. Everyone hopes for good luck.

-5. Chinese New Year has a history of thousands of years.
+6. Chinese New Year has a history of thousands of years.

-6. Families are together.
+7. Families are together.

-7. They eat together and play games.
+8. They eat together and play games.

-8. During Chinese New Year, the streets are very lively.
+9. During Chinese New Year, the streets are very lively.

 ---